 Technically, all it takes are boobs and a baby to breastfeed.
 But, there are other essentials that make nursing easier, comfier, and actually relaxing.
-Better yet, all of these goods fit neatly in a little basket you can tote around and use anywhere you set up shop for a feeding.
+Better yet, all of these goods fit neatly in a little breastfeeding station basket you can tote around and use anywhere you set up shop for a feeding.

 What you need for a breastfeeding station:

 A Nursing Pillow: